 Fossil Fuel Distribution

 Fossil fuels, non-renewable energy sources formed over a million years, are not distributed uniformly over the earth’s surface.
 Depending on the climate conditions millions of years ago, certain parts of the land masses were favorable for organic matter to grow and thrive.

 Over geological ages, these land masses moved, and certain regions are richer in fossil fuels than others.
-Roll over the map below and answer click to answer the questions based on your observations.
+Review the information on the map below and then answer the questions below the map based on your observations.